fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ### Distributed Databases and Key-Value Stores

 Databases and key-value stores provide a logically centralized view when accessing the stored data.
 This enables applications to be implemented as stateless services, that ask at the central database for the current state of the application.
 By storing no state in the application itself, it can be replicated by just starting several instances of the application.
 This works because all replicas of the application are accessing the application state via the central database.
-The database implementation is than responsible for distributing the state over multiple machines.
+The database implementation is then responsible for distributing the state over multiple machines.
 There are several distributed databases available that provide exactly this functionality.
-Examples are PostgreSQL, MariaDB, etcd, and TiKV/TiDB.
+E.g. PostgreSQL, MariaDB, etcd, and TiKV/TiDB.

 ### Distributed Filesystems